 Promote basic Christian values such as honesty, respect for and service to others, good citizenship, generosity, honor, courage, sound use of time and talents, and the work ethic.

 At the end of each semester our faculty reflects upon each student’s character qualities.
-All teachers and the Headmaster evaluate how students’ lives reflect the fruits of the Spirit, the five goals of the College and School, and the twelve FirstPLACE character traits selected by our community.
-Students are given a detailed report with a score in thirty-one specific categories.
+All teachers and the Dean evaluate how students’ lives reflect the fruits of the Spirit, the five goals of the College and School, and the twelve FirstPLACE character traits selected by our community.
+Students are given a detailed report with a score in specific categories.
 This evaluation helps the student and his or her parent(s) reflect on areas where they are most like Christ as well as to identify areas in which they might need to be more sensitive to His Spirit.

 These twelve character traits were chosen by the citizens of Stone and Taney counties as major indicators of good character: